staunsholm/Circles/README.md

 Circles
 =======

 Some random game prototyping idea.
+In typescript....